TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\paragraph{Other Potential Applications:}In addition to the simple deterministic and probabilistic TC track and intensity predictions presented above, the TCBench dataset can be applied to other scientific applications related to different aspects of tropical cyclones.
+In addition to the simple deterministic and probabilistic TC track and intensity predictions presented above, the TCBench dataset can be applied to other scientific applications related to different aspects of tropical cyclones.
 These include assessments of wind-related risks posed by tropical cyclones, tropical cyclone wind and precipitation nowcasting, wind field reconstruction, and data aggregation for physics discovery.
-Additional description of these potential applications is provided in Appendix~G.
+These potential applications are further elaborated upon in Appendix~G.

-\paragraph{Limitations:} There are clear limitations regarding this work, including the variance and evolution of uncertainty in the data, a limited selection of sources for tractability, and TC track inconsistencies across agencies.
-We acknowledge these and expand on them further in Appendix~H.

-\paragraph{Conclusion:}By emphasizing flexibility in data experimentation, TCBench provides a data foundation that can be extended with advancements in TC observations and modeling.
+There are clear limitations regarding this work, including the variance and evolution of uncertainty in the data, a limited selection of sources for tractability, and TC track inconsistencies across agencies.
+We acknowledge these and expand on them further in Appendix~H. By emphasizing flexibility in data experimentation, TCBench provides a data foundation that can be extended with advancements in TC observations and modeling.
 TCBench's goal is to help the research community improve TC forecasts, our understanding of the physical processes governing TC behavior, ultimately mitigating TC impacts on local communities and society at large.
 We additionally provide a common point of comparison between TC forecasting models that is centered around the prediction of TC behavior once systems have formed.
 We show that for this task there is ample space for further research and improvement beyond our current data-driven forecasting capabilities, and provide tools for helping researchers in this field.

 \FloatBarrier